Syrian Front for Liberation: Composition

 In addition to its five founding member groups, the Special Forces Division led by Abdullah Halawa joined the Front on 28 September 2021.
 The Division was formed during the northwestern Syria offensive (December 2019–March 2020) and consists of 1,550 fighters spread across the Idlib and Aleppo governorates, Tell Abyad, and Ras al-Ayn, with its largest force concentrated in Idlib with 800 fighters.
 Halawa was previously a military commander of the Hamza Division before he broke away to form the Special Forces Division.

 An anonymous source reported to Orient News that the 20th Division demanded to assume control over the Front's political office.
 When the Front's leadership refused the demand, the 20th Division led by Abu Barzan withdrew from the Front.
 The Northern Hawks Brigade also withdrew, citing the delay in the arrival of salaries for its members.

-On 14 October, the 20th Division joined the Azm Operations Room.
+On 14 October 2021, the 20th Division joined the Azm Operations Room.
 The Azm Operations Room demanded the Northern Hawks Brigade, which also left the Syrian Front for Liberation, to hand over persons involved in the torture of a prisoner by the latter, to which the Northern Hawks Brigade complied and rejoined the Azm Operations Room.

-On 2 November, the Sultan Suleiman Shah Division left the Syrian Front for Liberation to join the Revolutionaries Movement, part of the Azm Operations Room.
+On 2 November 2021, the Sultan Suleiman Shah Division left the Syrian Front for Liberation to join the Revolutionaries Movement, part of the Azm Operations Room.
 The withdrawal of the three factions from the Front was reportedly due to the Front being dominated by the Hamza and Mutasim divisions, who are rivals of the Levant Front and the Sultan Murad Division, two dominant groups in the Azm Operations Room.

 History

-On 1 November, Syrian Front for Liberation political leader Mustafa Sejari announced the group's readiness to participate in a new Turkish-led offensive against the Syrian Democratic Forces to occupy the Autonomous Administration of North and East Syria.
+On 1 November 2021, Syrian Front for Liberation political leader Mustafa al-Sejari announced the group's readiness to participate in a new Turkish-led offensive against the Syrian Democratic Forces to occupy the Autonomous Administration of North and East Syria.

 It was reported later in November than the Hamza and Mutasim divisions were in negotiations with the Azm Operations Room to join the Third Corps under the operations room.
 The operations room also claimed that Abdullah Halawa, commander of the Special Forces Division, fled to Turkey after being charged with smuggling and drug trafficking.

-On 13 November, the Syrian Front for Liberation praised Qatar's rejection of normalizing relations with the Syrian government.
+On 13 November 2021, the Syrian Front for Liberation praised Qatar's rejection of normalizing relations with the Syrian government.